 Step 4: VERY gently mix the wet and dry pumpkin cupcake ingredients.
 Be very careful not to overmix your batter.
 Mix it until it is just barely mixed.
 This is the true secret to making light and fluffy cupcakes!

 Step 5: Line a muffin tin with parchment paper muffin liners.
-These are the best to use because your cupcakes will not stick to the paper.
-If you don’t have them, spray the muffin tin with coconut oil spray (or use another light oil).
+These are the best because your cupcakes will not stick to the paper.
+If you don’t have them, spray the muffin tin with coconut oil (or another light oil).

-Fill each muffin cup about ⅔ full of batter.
+Fill each muffin cup with about 2/3 of batter.

 Step 7: Test a cupcake to see if they are baked by inserting a toothpick into a cupcake.
 If the toothpick comes out clean, it is done baking.
 If you see batter or crumbs, the cupcakes must be baked longer.